UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

   - Hope the dependencies are available!
   - Set up the compiler

-MS now has a compiler just for python!
+MS now has a compiler just for python2!

 http://www.microsoft.com/en-us/download/details.aspx?id=44266

+..
+NOTE: add info on Windows compiler for py3

 **OS-X**